 "Andrew Tiedt was very professional and considerate to personal circumstances and gave sound advice that resulted in the best outcome possible.
 Highly recommended."

 In the ACT, the maximum penalty for the charge of Causing Grievous Bodily Harm is five years’ imprisonment, while Intentionally Inflicting GBH carries a maximum prison term of 20 years (or 25 years if the GBH is on a pregnant woman) and Recklessly Inflicting GBH carries a maximum of 13 years (or 15 if on a pregnant woman).

-These charges are found in the Crimes Act 1900 near many other sections which charge related offences such as wounding, assaults and assaults occasioning actual or grievous bodily harm.
+These charges are found in the Crimes Act 1900 near many other sections of related offences such as wounding, assaults and assaults occasioning actual or grievous bodily harm.

-Section 25 of the Crimes Act specifies that Causing GBH can be done in one of two ways: by any unlawful act or omission or also by any negligent act or omission.
+Section 25 of the Act specifies that causing GBH can be done in one of two ways: by any unlawful act or omission, or by any negligent act or omission.
 This is why it is a less serious charge than those of Intentional or Reckless Infliction of GBH.

 Intentionally Inflicting Grievous Bodily Harm